 Install a water softener into your home.
 The resin or mineral inside the brine tank is specially designed to remove the “hard” particles of lime and calcium, by a simple ion exchange process.
 This will help to prevent sediment and scale build up in your water heater keeping it in the best shape possible.

 How does a water softener work?

 A concentrated solution of sodium/salt (brine tank) is flushed through beads, also called resin.
 The resin beads inside the softener tank have a different or opposite electrical charge than the dissolved particles of the incoming water.
 Because of this electrical charge difference, the dissolved particles suspended in your water will cling to the resin beads on contact, thereby ridding the water of these particles, causing the water exiting the unit to be “soft”.
 The resin has a limit on the amount of hardness particles it can hold, which is why there are many different sizes of softeners and also why regeneration or brining is required.

-Reach out to arrange a convenient and free in-home visit.
+Request a phone call to schedule a free in-home visit from one of our Energy Management Consultants and get a free quote.
 We'll call you within 24 hours to confirm.